-What we know about mass shooting that killed five and injured 18 at LGBT+ club
+What we know about mass shooting that killed five and injured 25 at LGBT+ club

 Club Q and LGBT+ patrons and community members are ‘devastated’ after mass shooting

-Police officers responded to the scene at 11.57pm after 911 dispatchers received “numerous” calls that there was an active shooter inside the club, according to Colorado Springs Police Department spokesperson Lt Pam Castro.
+Police officers responded to the scene shortly after midnight after 911 dispatchers received “numerous” calls that there was an active shooter inside the club, according to Colorado Springs Police Department spokesperson Lt Pam Castro.

-Club Q said it was “devastated” by the attack and called the incident a hate crime.
+Club Q said it was “devastated” by the “hate attack”.

 A post on the club’s Facebook page said that people inside the building helped stop the gunman.